KaveriRaut/Lets-Blog-It-website/README.md

-# MakeMyBlog_website
+# Lets-Blog-It_website
-• MakeMyBlog website is full stack web-project.
+• Lets-Blog-It website is full stack web-project.
 • Functionalities : 1) User can add blog posts
                   2) User can delete posts
                   3) User can save posts for future use.